-We at Rockwatch are committed to protecting your privacy and ensuring the personal information you have entrusted to us is processed in accordance with the Data Protection Act 1998 and the Electronic Communications Regulations 2003.
-These laws are being updated in May 2018 to strengthen your rights and give you control over the personal information that organisations hold about you.
+We at Rockwatch are committed to protecting your privacy and ensuring the personal information you have entrusted to us is processed in accordance with the UK Data Protection Act 2018 and the UK GDPR.
+Privacy and Electronic Communications Regulations (PECR) rules also still apply to cover marketing, cookies and electronic communications.
+These laws strengthen your rights and give you control over the personal information that organisations hold about you.

 Information We Collect

 We collect your personal information in the following ways: